marek-chadim/marek-chadim/README.md

 # Hi, and thanks for visiting my profile! 👋
 I am a student passionate about applied econometrics.
-My undergraduate degree in Economic theory is from Charles University in Prague, (here is a nice Latin sheepskin effect)
+My undergraduate degree is from the IES Charles University in Prague, (here is a nice Latin sheepskin effect)
 <p align="center">
   <img src="Bc.jpg" alt="Charles University" height="50%" width="50%">
 </p>